IBM/edge-scalability-testbed/limani/README.md

 ````

 7. Delete DynamoDB tables and ECR `limani/credentials` repository by hand (e.g. from the AWS web console or AWS CLI).
 Automation is coming soon.
-Their regions are specified in the limani/backend.yaml playbook, which are by default us-east-1.